State's coronavirus deaths rise by 139, cases increase by 3,204

 National

-Also, No. 11 Arizona reported 38 deaths, as well as an additional 1,73 cases, which is the highest since2,991 on Aug.
-1. No. 23 Washington, the original epicenter in the United States, reported 11 deaths.
+Also, No. 11 Arizona reported 42 deaths, as well as an additional 1,282 cases after 1,753 the day before.
+No. 23 Washington, the original epicenter in the United States, reported 6 deaths.

 Worldwide

-The U.S. represented 16.0 percent of the 5,484 additional deaths Thursday and 21.3 percent of the world total though its population is only 4.3 percent of the global total.
-The one week world death increase was 36,754 at 4.0 percent.
+The U.S. represented 27.6 percent of the 5,455 additional deaths Friay and 21.3 percent of the world total though its population is only 4.3 percent of the global total.
+The one week world death increase was 36,478 at 4.0 percent.

-Four European nations are in the top 10.
-The United Kingdom reported 21additional deaths for 41,705 in fifth place with the record daily high 1,172.
-No. 6 Italy, which at one time was the world's epicenter and reached 919 in one day, reported 13 deaths.
-No. 8 France announced 50 deaths, as well as a record 10,594 cases, compared with the record 10,561 four days ago.
-No. 9 Spain had 162 deaths, as well as a record 11,291 cases, surpassing the record the day before.
+Four European nations are in the top 10 as cases are surging on the continent.
+The United Kingdom reported 27 additional deaths for 41,732 in fifth place with the record daily high 1,172, as well as 4,322 cases, the highest since 5,086 on May 7.
+No. 6 Italy, which at one time was the world's epicenter and reached 919 in one day, reported 10 deaths.
+No. 8 France announced 50 deaths, as well as a record 13,215 cases, shattering the mark of 10,594 the day before.
+No. 9 Spain had 90 deaths, as well as 4,697 cases after a record 11,291 cases the day before.

 Scripps Only Content 2020